-In a ddition to the above General Response Actions: Shutdown equipment.
-Be aware of indirect heat from the fire tubes
+- □ Shutdown equipment. - □ Be aware of indirect heat from the fire tubes

 7.3.2 Liquified Petroleum Gas

 The primary concern in responding to a Liquified Petroleum Gas (LPG) release is to ensure the safety of all on-site personnel and public that could be affected, especially if the release increases in size or is ignited - removing potential ignition sources to avoid detonation of the vapour plume is critical.